Got Dingy Dirty Grout? This Product Will Clean It Like New (It’s Just $1.25)

 Dingy, dirty tile grout.
 It’s a vexing problem.
 I know.
-I have a lot of tile and grout in my home, all of it white or light-colored.
-And without fail, within a couple of years of it being new, it gets more than dirty.
-No matter how diligent I am to clean it, that grout appears to be hopelessly stained.
+I have a lot of tile and grout in my home, all of it white or light-colored grout.
+No matter how diligent I am to clean it, that grout appears hopelessly stained.
 It is a problem for me.
-And for my readers, it’s right up in the questions I am asked most often.
+And for my readers, it’s up in the questions I am often asked.

-I’ve recently made an awesome discovery—a product powerful enough to clean dirty, dingy-looking grout.
-It’s super cheap and contains no acid, bleach, or ammonia.
+I’ve made a remarkable discovery—a product powerful enough to clean dirty, dingy-looking grout.
+It’s super cheap, readily available, and contains no acid, bleach, or ammonia.
 How cheap?
-I just bought a 20 oz. bottle of it for $1.
+I just bought a 20 oz. bottle of it for $1.25.
 Not on sale, not a loss leader.
 That’s the regular price.

 First, a story

-One Saturday, at least 20 years ago the doorbell rang (how weird it is that I remember this so clearly?)
+One Saturday, at least 20 years ago the doorbell rang (how weird that I remember this so clearly).
 There stood a young man bursting with enthusiasm.
 He held a bottle of his “miracle cleaner” moving right into demonstration mode to prove just how awesome it was.

 Like some kind of whirling dervish, he sprayed the door frame, wiping it clean to show me all the dirt on the cloth.
-He sprayed the welcome mat.
+He sprayed the welcome mat and the mailbox.
 He went to work on the steps and before I knew what was happening, he walked right into the house, ready to clean everything in sight.

-I looked at what he was holding and sure enough, it was awesome.
+I looked at what he was holding; sure enough, it was awesome.
 That was the name of it!
 Awesome.

-I bought a 16 oz. bottle from this guy for way-too-much-money for one reason: To get him to stop talking and leave before I became rude and insulting.
+I bought a 16 oz. bottle on the spot for way-too-much-money for one reason: To get him to stop talking and leave before I became rude and insulting.

 He was so annoying, but trying so hard to successful, I just couldn’t discourage his spirit.
 So I paid the guy and ended up with a bottle of his snake oil, which I suspected was nothing more than colored water.